abbreviatedman/spellbound/data/quotes.md

 60
 00:02:40,481 --> 00:02:42,377
-I...
-I know what it is.
+I… I know what it is.

 61
 00:02:43,445 --> 00:02:44,759